Muhammad Muhsin Ibrahim

 called One World.
 As the name suggests, it aims to show our world as it is: ONE.

-designs, etc. are displayed in various stalls within the university for two
+designs are displayed at various stalls within the university for two

 days.
 Whereas several, if not all, countries have a common symbol appreciated